Washington

 Overview of Data Privacy Law in Washington State

 Washington state occupies a unique position in the American data privacy landscape.
-Despite being home to some of the largest technology companies in the world, the state has repeatedly failed to enact a comprehensive consumer privacy law similar to California CCPA or Virginia CDPA.
+Despite being home to some of the largest technology companies in the world, the state has repeatedly failed to enact a comprehensive consumer privacy law similar to the California Consumer Privacy Act or Virginia Consumer Data Protection Act.

-However, Washington has not left its residents without protections.
-The state has enacted several targeted privacy statutes that address specific categories of data and practices.
+Washington has not left its residents without protections, however.
+The state has enacted several targeted privacy statutes addressing specific categories of data and practices.
 These include one of the strongest health data privacy laws in the nation, a biometric identifier protection statute, and robust data breach notification requirements.

-This guide covers every major data privacy law currently in effect in Washington, the history of failed comprehensive legislation, and what may be coming next.
+This article covers every major data privacy law currently in effect in Washington, the history of failed comprehensive legislation, what may change in the 2025-2026 legislative session, and the federal overlay that applies to Washington residents regardless of state law.

 The Washington My Health My Data Act (MHMDA)